I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/d3dkmddi/ns-d3dkmddi-_dxgk_gdiarg_alphablend.md

 The destination rectangle defined by <b>DstRect</b> can exceed the bounds of the destination surface, but sub-rectangles cannot.
 Additionally, all sub-rectangles are guaranteed to fit inside the destination surface.
 Sub-rectangles can be constrained further by a bounding rectangle that is smaller than the destination rectangle.

 For more information, see the Remarks section.

+`SrcAllocationIndex`

+[in] An index of the element in the allocation list that specifies the allocation that is referenced by the <b>SrcRect</b> source rectangle.

+`DstAllocationIndex`

+[in] An index of the element in the allocation list that specifies the allocation that is referenced by the <b>DstRect</b> destination rectangle.

 `NumSubRects`